 What set’s gaming apart from other media?

 A simple question, which can be answered very simply with one word.
 Immersion.
 The video-game is the first real medium of entertainment that has allowed the participant to have control.
 When reading a book, or watching a movie, the participant in this activity always has to follow things in the same way, there’s no hidden or optional text or scene’s that really change things (there are gaming books that go with that idea, and some interactive movies, but they’re neither here nor there).
 A book and a movie are always set across a straight path, no deviation.
-A video-game, is the exact opposite in some cases, but the exact same things in other case’s.
+A video-game, is the exact opposite in most if not all cases.

 One thing you will find with any game, no 2 play through’s are ever the same.
 You may follow a plot of a fairly ‘on the rails’ game, however, the experience of the participant always differ’s wildly from play through to play through.
 The best way to compare this example is to look at let’s play series for a video-game, for this example, I’ll choose Resident Evil (the original) as my example here.
-The game it’s self is very linear, set in tight corridor’s and moves at a slow pace for the most part, yet, which corridor’s do you travel through first, which enemy do you kill, will you die here, or there?
+The game it’s self is very linear, set in tight corridor’s and moves at a slow pace for the most part, yet, which corridor’s do you travel through first, which enemy do you kill, will you die here, how will you move through this area?
 Every movement a person make’s is unique and something which they caused themselves.
 In a movie or book, you know that the story will end, and you do with a game as well, however, it’s possible that you won’t make it to the end of said game, you can die, you can fail, you’re presented with challenge’s bigger then sitting and staring at a screen or reading text.
 This level of immersion can’t be matched by a movie or book, this is one of the reason’s why video-games are attacked so much, the idea that the person is in the control is teaching the ‘gamer’ to do these things.
-I’m going to go into this in more detail again a bit later on.

 Generaly, for decade’s now, the media has had field days, completely scrutinising various video-games for various reason’s.
 There are many, many case’s I can bring up here and look at, however, Ill only concentrate on a few case’s for now.